 After taking 500ug of acid alone on a fair October night, and then smoking a bowl of weed in attempt to reach greater and higher mystical states, I descended into hell.

-Again, my heart sank deeper.
+My heart sank deeper.

-Soon enough, I experienced eternal damnation by the touch of God’s finger.
+Soon enough, I experienced eternal damnation by the touch of God’s finger on my forehead.
+A flicker of divine self-judgement viscerally and directly felt on my forehead.

 As far as I could tell, I had been cursed.
 Punished.
 Rejected.
 Abandoned.